Hollings/hollingsbot3/README.md

 ## Setup
 1. Create a `.env` file (already provided) and fill in the required tokens and IDs.
-2. Build and start the bot:
+2. Build and start the bot and worker:
    ```bash
    docker-compose up --build
    ```

+This command launches the Discord bot, a Celery worker, and a Redis instance used for task queueing.

 The bot uses a modular Cog system located in the `cogs/` directory.
 A sample `ping` command is provided.